Emergency

 Engine Shaking: Why is My Car Vibrating?

 “My whole car shakes when I’m idling at a red light.
 It feels like a giant is shaking my Ford Fiesta!” exclaimed John to a mechanic at a bustling repair shop in downtown Chicago.
 This, unfortunately, is a story we hear all too often.
-Engine Shaking, whether it’s a subtle tremor or a violent vibration, can be alarming and signal underlying issues with your car.
+Engine shaking, whether it’s a subtle tremor or a violent vibration, can be alarming and signal underlying issues with your car.

 Understanding Engine Shaking